Is Tai Lopez a scammer?

 It’s because now there’s an out-group, the haters, and an in-group.

-His followers can now identify as the in-group, which happen to have lots of positive characteristics: they don’t hate, but they are optimists and serious about getting rich (and incidentally buying Tai Lopez products).
+His followers can now identify as the in-group, which happens to have lots of positive characteristics: they don’t hate, but they are optimists and serious about getting rich (and incidentally buying Tai Lopez products).

 To sum it up, in one fell swoop Tai Lopez: